quixio/quix-docs/docs/platform/quickstart.md

 You use the `psutil` module to retrieve the CPU load on your laptop.

+!!! tip

     You use `python-dotenv` as you securely store your streaming token (previously known as the SDK token) in a `.env` file.

 ## 2. Create your project and environment